Skip to content

 Actively sourcing candidates by searching for profiles puts you in the driver’s seat.
 You get to target the exact skills, titles, and companies you’re after.
 This means you’re spending your time talking to people who are already a great fit, not just whoever happens to be job-hunting at the moment.

-This proactive approach is absolutely critical when you’re trying to fill competitive roles.
+This proactive approach matters when you’re trying to fill competitive roles.
 The best talent often isn’t scrolling through job boards, so you have to go find them.

 Can I Find Employees Without a Premium Account?